andronachi09/web-weather/README.md

 ## Installation and Setup Instructions

 Clone down this repository.
-You will need `node` and `yarn` installed globbally on your machine.
+You will need `node` and `yarn` installed globally on your machine.

 Installation:<br>
 `yarn install`